stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/documentvisitor/visitbookmarkstart/_index.md

 ---
+title: Aspose::Words::DocumentVisitor::VisitBookmarkStart method
-title: VisitBookmarkStart
+linktitle: VisitBookmarkStart
 second_title: Aspose.Words for C++ API Reference
-description: Called when a start of a bookmark is encountered in the document.
+description: Aspose::Words::DocumentVisitor::VisitBookmarkStart method.
+Called when a start of a bookmark is encountered in the document in C++.
 type: docs
 weight: 53
 url: /cpp/aspose.words/documentvisitor/visitbookmarkstart/